wdrbork/cribbage/README.md

 for a chess program that I want to create later on.

 ## How Cribbage Works
-Cribbage is a board/card game with either two or three players.
+Cribbage is a card game with either two or three players.
 A standard game consists of multiple rounds where 6 cards (or 5 cards if there are three players) are dealt to each player at the beginning of each round.
 Each round consists of three stages: